 - Introduces support for Indian English Siri voices for HomePod

 iPadOS 13.3.1 also includes 21 security patches.
 You can read more about them right here.

 iPadOS 13 Jailbreak

-If you still jailbreak your device, make sure you avoid the iPadOS 13.3.1 beta.
+If you still jailbreak your device, make sure you avoid the iPadOS 13.3.1 update for now.